 For the gravy:

-1 tbs corn starch
+- 1 tbsp corn starch

-1/4 cup water
+- 1/4 cup water

-1/4 cup shallots
+- 1/4 cup shallots

-1.Preheat the oven to 475′ F. Layer the roasting pan with oil/ melted butter.
+- Preheat the oven to 475′ F. Layer the roasting pan with oil/ melted butter.
 Remove the chicken giblets and neck from the body cavity.
 Rinse and clean the chicken thoroughly.
 Pat dry with paper towels.

-3. Cut the turnips and carrots in similar size 3/4 inch wedges and half the red potatoes and onions.
+- Cut the turnips and carrots in similar size 3/4 inch wedges and half the red potatoes and onions.
 Place the veggies in a large bowl, add little olive oil, thyme sprigs, salt and pepper and toss well.

 - Roast, basting every 10 minutes until cooked through, for approximately 45- 50 minutes.
 Run a thermometer into the thickest part of the bird and the reading should be 180F.
 If you don’t have a thermometer, press a clean knife at the thickest part and see whether the juices run clear.

-5. Remove from the oven, cover it with aluminum foil for 20 minutes.
+- Remove from the oven, cover it with aluminum foil for 20 minutes.

-6. Scrap the pan and pour the pan juices in to a medium saucepan.
+- Scrap the pan and pour the pan juices in to a medium saucepan.
 Add shallot, remaining garlic, salt and water to the pan.
 Bring it to a boil and boil for 5-8 minutes.
 Dissolve corn starch in 10 ml water and whisk it into the boiling mixture.
 Cook and stir till the gravy thickens.

 - Remove the garlic, lemon, thyme and onions from the cavity and discard.
 Carve the chicken and serve with the gravy.